PushpikaWan/MERN-stack/01-EmailSender/server/client/README.md

 - we can remove this from package.json and put it insetUpProxy.js
 - ``` important``` there are no issues in production env, there are no two servers, only one backend server is there.

+## Redux
+- use to control data in client app (index.js)
+- react use to conroll rendering in client app (App.js)

+## naming
+- if given class exporting class, component then name it starting Capital letter
+- if given class exporting functions then name it starting lowercase letter

 # Default react-app read me